vipankumar87/symfony2-on-pagodabox/guides/Symfony 2.3.x on PagodaBox.md

 ```
 $ md5 -s '[YOUR PHRASE]' | sed s/'.* = '/''/
 ```
-To simplify local configuration you can omit the `SYMFONY__OTHER__SECRET` environment variable and use this one liner to add a secret to `parameters.yml`.
+To simplify local configuration you can *optionally* omit the `SYMFONY__OTHER__SECRET` environment var and use this one liner to hardcode a secret in `parameters.yml`.

 ```
 $ SECRET=`md5 -s '[YOUR PHRASE]' | sed s/'.* = '/''/` && sed -i.orig s/'secret.*$'/"secret: $SECRET"/ app/config/parameters.yml && rm app/config/parameters.yml.orig
 ```

-## Finishing touches on local
+## Finishing touches, local

-With variables exported we'll re-run the install scripts and finish local configuration.
+With variables exported we'll re-run Symfony's install scripts and finish local configuration.

 ### Remove parameters.yml and re-run install